 Your training should be practical and directly tied to their daily activities.
 Instead of a generic feature dump, show them how to build a sequence for a specific campaign or use the scheduling tool to book meetings faster.
 These sales enablement best practices help align the platform's features with your business goals and ensure your team feels confident from the start.

-Technical Setup and Integration
+Handling the Technical Setup and Integration

 This is where you connect your new platform to your existing tech stack, most importantly, your CRM.
 A seamless integration is non-negotiable.
 The goal is for the sales engagement platform to feel like a natural extension of the tools your team already uses, not another clunky window to manage.
 Look for platforms that offer deep, native integrations with systems like Salesforce and HubSpot.